clabroche/the-emmerdor/README.md

 An exemple of [docker-compose.yml](https://github.com/clabroche/the-emmerdor/blob/master/docker-compose.yml) is present on this repository

 ## Architecture
+- front/ // All front stuff for admin dashboard
-- configs // Where config are stored for persistence
+- server/configs // Where config are stored for persistence
-- sounds // Where sound are stored for persistence
+- server/sounds // Where sound are stored for persistence
-- src  // All source code
-  - front // admin front end
-  - index.js // bot entrypoint
+- server/api  // All routes to manage bot with api
-  -  server.js // server launched on bot startup
+- server/bot  // Bot launcher

 ## Contribute